Pointwise periodic maps with quantized first integrals: Proof of Theorem

-Consider $c$ an even number.
+Consider an even number $c$.
 Then, by Lemma \ref{l:centroid2}, the tiles on the level set $V=c$ are hexagons whose centers are some of the points $p_{k,\ell}$ for some $k,\ell.$ It can be proved that there are $3c+2$ centers in this level.
-This centers lie in some hexagons.
-We denote them as $\{X_1,X_2,\ldots ,X_{3c+2}\}$ labeling them as in the case $\alpha={2\pi}/{3},$ see the Figure \ref{f:alpha60c=4v2}.
+This centers lie in certain hexagons.
+We denote them by $\{X_1,X_2,\ldots ,X_{3c+2}\}$ labeling them as in the case $\alpha={2\pi}/{3},$ see the Figure \ref{f:alpha60c=4v2}.

 In this case $F$ restricted to $\{X_1,X_2,\ldots ,X_{3c+2}\}$ is conjugated to